 This is a night full of mystical powers and superstitions.
 For a year of good luck, here are some of the activities you may want to try:

-• Jump over a bonfire.
+- Jump over a bonfire.

-• Burn a piece of paper with your lover’s name on it.
+- Burn a piece of paper with your lover’s name on it.

-• Burn something old and personal to leave behind bad spirits from the past and start a new phase.
+- Burn something old and personal to leave behind bad spirits from the past and start a new phase.

-• Swimming in the sea at midnight purifies the soul and body.
+- Swimming in the sea at midnight purifies the soul and body.
 It is said to bring you beauty and youth.

-• Fountains and natural water resources become magic and have healing properties.
+- Fountains and natural water resources become magic and have healing properties.

-Every region in Spain has different local traditions, however, all of them are related to fire and water.
+Every region in Spain has different local traditions; however, all of them are related to fire and water.

 Dia de San Juan – June 24 (Public Holiday)

-This is a day of feast, family, and celebration!
+This is a day of feasting, family, and celebration!
 The parties continue on the beach, but it is also time to be with families and friends to honor San Juan.
 It is customary to enjoy a bollo de San Juan, an oil bread (with matalauva), with one or two hard-boiled eggs.
 This is when the arrival of summer is celebrated.

-2022 San Juan in the Costa Tropical
+San Juan in the Costa Tropical

 Over the past few years, people have been releasing the paper lanterns, which illuminate the sky on this magical night.
 You may purchase them at the local bazaar stores around town.
-Each paper lantern contains a small candle to ignite and the heat from the flame lifts it up into the sky.
+Each paper lantern contains a small candle to ignite, and the heat from the flame lifts it up into the sky.

 Fiesta de San Juan Almuñécar

 Every beach will be filled with people, so stake out your place early on in the day.
-Often people will have a large group and send someone out to set up tents and tables, to mark their area.
+Often, people will have a large group and send someone out to set up tents and tables to mark their area.
 There will be plenty of good times, music, dancing, parties, and bonfires.

 Rooftops

-If you don’t like being in the crowd and would prefer a birds eye view, enjoy the night on one of the rooftop terraces.
+If you don’t like being in the crowd and would prefer a birds-eye view, enjoy the night on one of the rooftop terraces.

 Fiesta de San Juan La Herradura

 Every beach will be filled with people, so stake out your spot early on in the day.
-The “palm islands” can fill up quickly as you have a great landmark for party joiners to find you.
+The “palm islands” can fill up quickly, as you have a great landmark for party joiners to find you.
 There are often great events going on at the local Chiringuitos, with live music and more.
 There will be plenty of good times, music, dancing, parties, and bonfires.

 Fiesta de San Juan Salobreña